 - I don’t want to make a big deal out of it

 If you want to achieve a high standard, you must insist on consistency.
+Workplace bullying & harassment lawyers will update you more on this issue.
 Let people know that you expect it and will give consistent feedback on what you observe.
 It takes persistence, insistence and consistence.